neuralmagic/deepsparse/docs/source/c++api-overview.md

 **batch_size** - The batch size refers to the process of concatenating input and output tensors into a contiguous batched tensor.
 See [DeepSparse Engine documentation](https://docs.neuralmagic.com/deepsparse/) about the performance trade-offs of batching.

+**num_threads** - The number of worker threads for the engine to use while executing a model.
+If left as 0, the engine will select a default number of worker threads.

 ### Dimensions